TD Bank Guilty Plea For Money Laundering In The United States Is Inspiring Interest In Our Story

 In response, traffic to our story surged overnight as our story just kept popping up in the search engines.

-We have long predicted that all it will take is the right spark to draw even greater attention to our fully supported and uncontested allegations against the loan sharking brokers of Verico the Mortgage Station, the financial branders at Verico Financial Group Inc. and the selectively blind bankers at HomeEquity Bank.
+We have long predicted that all it will take is the right spark to draw even greater attention to our fully supported and uncontested allegations against the loan sharking brokers of Verico the Mortgage Station, the financial branders at Verico Financial Group Inc. and the Sergeant Shultz 'I see nothing' approach to ethics demonstrated at HomeEquity Bank.
+Overnight, we were visited by multiple mainstream media sources, both Canadian and American, and at least one of the big five Canadian Banks, those being Royal Bank of Canada (RBC), Toronto-Dominion Bank (TD Bank), Bank of Nova Scotia (Scotiabank), Bank of Montreal (BMO), and Canadian Imperial Bank of Commerce (CIBC).

 This decision will also aid us by generating doubt in the public mind regarding the honesty of banks, which will cause them to do more research before investing in any financial institution.

 Often, when a story of this scope is released, mainstream media outlets search for other examples of the same criminal behaviour to puff up the story they have or to scoop other ratings-based media outlets using a story that is more relatable to viewers.
-Fentanyl fueled gangsters laundering money through the TD Bank is a little outside the life experience of most viewers, but grandma being defrauded by loan sharks with the full knowledge of a Schedule 1 Canadian Chartered Bank that chose to turn a blind eye in the name of profit nicely fits the bill.
+Fentanyl fueled gangsters laundering money through the TD Bank in the United States is a little outside the life experience of most viewers, but grandma being defrauded by loan sharks with the full knowledge of a Schedule 1 Canadian Chartered Bank that chose to turn a blind eye in the name of profit . . . well, that nicely fits the bill.
+It is also not lost on us, or on our followers, that TD investigated its own practices, and when caught they chose to accept responsibility for their actions.
+Throughout the two plus years of our reporting on this developing story, Verico the Mortgage Station, Verico Financial Group Inc., and HomeEquity Bank have done NOTHING to denounce our allegations or to defend their actions.